nicklafferty/craftycody/content/crafts/diy-tiny-planter-box.md

 I glued and clamped the edges together and let them dry for 30 minutes.
 Waiting for the glue to set was the longest process as I had to do this 2 more times.

 When the sides were dry, I hammered in 2 nails per corner.
 I like the look, but feel free to skip this step if you feel the glue is enough.
 I figure it makes it more secure and the nails look good in the wood.

+Next, I drilled a hole through the bottom and glued it in place.